Immediately Following a Disaster

-- Overall damage assessment – develop a list of destroyed or damaged items, and estimate replacement costs.
+- Undertake an initial damage assessment – if you are allowed to access your premises, develop a list of destroyed or damaged items.
+If possible, estimate their replacement costs.
 Include photos of the damage if possible.
 Do not commence cleaning up until you have contacted your insurer.

 - Contact your insurance company and discuss your damage assessment, your level of cover, how quickly your claim can be processed, how much and in what form a claim will be paid and when an insurance assessor will visit.

-- Contact key customers and suppliers to advise that the business has been affected.
-Let them know that you will notify them when you are ready to trade again and advise them if orders cannot be completed.
-Work with your customers to devise a strategy to assist them in continuing to receive the goods or services you usually provide – if they are kept informed they are more likely to work with you to get back to business.
+- Contact key customers and suppliers to advise that the business has been affected – let them know that you will notify them when you are ready to trade again and advise them if orders cannot be completed.
+Work with your customers to devise a strategy to assist them in continuing to receive the goods or services you usually provide.

-- If required, look for alternative temporary business premises.
-When assessing this requirement, not only does the premises need to be safe but you need to consider whether your employees, customers and suppliers will be able to access the alternative premises.
+If required, look for alternative temporary business premises.
+When assessing this requirement, not only does the premises need to be safe but you need to consider whether your staff, customers and suppliers will be able to access the alternative premises.

-- Review your business records – collect all business records that have been salvaged, or copies kept off site that are retrievable.
+Review your business records – collect all business records that have been salvaged and ensure that copies kept off-site are retrievable.
 Where there are gaps in records, consider alternative sources to help you reconstruct your financials.
 You may like to talk to your accountant at this stage for assistance.